-This is the only image I could find of the dude
+This is the only image I could find of the dude but it's like they're inviting you to make 'flaming' jokes. |

 Now I'm gonna just say that in my opinion this is kind of less than the event it was built up to be, whether that build up was intentional or not.
 While I applaud DC for trying to introduce diverse characters into the mix, as I mentioned in the first sentence, they said it'd be an 'iconic' character.
 Hardly the case.
 Alan Scott is not the one your average fan thinks of when the name Green Lantern is mentioned.
 Our minds usually envision test pilot — and all-around ladies man — Hal Jordan in those instances.
 And thanks to the GL movie that sucked on screens all across America last summer, dozens of non-comic fans also think of Jordan as the one true Emerald Knight.
 Plus there's the animated series currently doing quite well on Cartoon Network at chronicling the further adventures of Hal and his amazing power ring.